BojanaArsovska/TDTA/README.md

 | changes | INT | The changes made in the commit (lines added or removed) |
 | nloc | INT | The number of lines of code in the file |

+Stores a row for each file name in a single commit.

 ### file_author_contrib

-Stores the contributions of each author to each file.

 | Column | Type | Description |
 | --- | --- | --- |